inet-framework/inet-showcases/visualizer/networknode/doc/index.rst

 :par:`osgModelColor` parameter.
 This parameter accepts English color names (more precisely, SVG color names) and HTML-style RGB values.

-Displaying the node name is also optional: it is displayed by default, but can be hidden by setting the visualizer's :par:`displayModuleName` parameter to ``false``.
+Displaying the node name is also optional: it is displayed by default but can be hidden by setting the visualizer's :par:`displayModuleName` parameter to ``false``.

 Examples
 --------

 The following examples use the same network.
 The network contains two network nodes, ``pedestrian`` and ``car``.
 Both of them are of the type :ned:`AdhocHost`, which has a cellphone icon by default.

 Canvas (2D view)
 ~~~~~~~~~~~~~~~~

 In this example, the node icons have been changed from the default
 by modifying the corresponding submodule display strings
 in the NED definition of the network.
 The ``p`` display string tag defines the position of the nodes.
 On the 2D canvas, the (0,0) position is in the upper left corner of the
 playground.